apache/parquet-site/content/en/blog/features/alp_encoding.md

 </div>

-Since each value is stored as a bit-packed value of a fixed width, decoding an arbitrary row requires computing the offset of the encoded bits, and applying the frame of reference, exponent, and factor to decode it.
-The exception indices must also be checked to see if the stored exception value must be returned instead.
+Since each value is stored as a bit-packed integer of a fixed width, the location of an arbitrary row requires computing the offset of the encoded bits.
+To decode the value, the frame of reference, exponent, and factor are applied to the encoded value to recover the original floating point value.
+Finally, the exception indices are checked for the target row, and if present the exception value is returned instead.

 {{% alert title="Example" color="info" %}}